jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 \end{equation}
 $$

 This corresponds to a dynamical system with one physical observable described by one latent variable.
-Dimensionality reduction would not be applied here since we are already measuing a single quantity, the minimal we could track.
+Dimensionality reduction would not be applied here since we are already measuring a single quantity, the minimal number we could track.

 ### One Input, Multiple Outputs $(n=1, N\neq1)$